-Usborne Books, also called as Usborne Publishing, is a publishing company particularly producing children’s books suitable for 0 years old to young adults.
-This company is founded by Peter Usborne back in 1973.
-It is founded in the United Kingdom and is still currently primarily based over there.
+Usborne Books also called as Usborne Publishing, is a publishing company, particularly producing children’s books suitable for 0 years old to young adults.
+This company was founded by Peter Usborne back in 1973.
+It was founded in the United Kingdom and is currently primarily based there.

-With a seemingly successful business venture within UK, it has expanded to the United States back in 1989.
+With a seemingly successful business venture within the UK, it expanded to the United States back in 1989.
 You can find them in Tulsa, Oklahoma.

-Usborne Publishing is apparently part of a larger company named Education Development Corporation (EDC) and a member of the Direct Selling Association (DSA).
+Usborne Publishing is apparently part of a larger company named Education Development Corporation (EDC) and a Direct Selling Association (DSA) member.

-Interestingly enough, Usborne Books has incorporated multi-level marketing into their sales strategies.
-If you are familiar with MLMs, you would know how it is always related to pyramid schemes and most of the time labeled as a scam.
+Interestingly enough, Usborne Books has incorporated multi-level marketing into its sales strategies.
+If you are familiar with MLMs, you would know how it is always related to pyramid schemes and, most of the time, labeled as a scam.
 While there are numerous MLMs out there, this is not always necessarily true.

 Taking this into consideration, is Usborne Books a scam?
 Don’t worry, we’ll get to that part later on.
 It is also fairly important to describe first how this company works in the first place before diving right into speculations.

-Usborne Books sell children’s books suitable for kids ranging from 0 years old and even to young adults.
-The company’s target markets are said to be schools, libraries, and individuals.
+Usborne Books sell children’s books suitable for kids ranging from 0 years old and even young adults.
+The company’s target markets are schools, libraries, and individuals.

 - 0-2 years old